tngraf/Tethys.SPDX/README.md

 * parse SPDX files and provide the contained data in a .Net way

-Please note that due to the complexity of the SPDX standard not all possible SPDX can be parsed.
+Please note that due to the complexity of the SPDX standard not all possible SPDX files can be parsed.
 But the libraries are open source, so feel free to enhance them.